thefrontside/frontside.com/src/blog/2022-10-13-bootstrapping-software-catalog.md

 changesetTemplate:
   title: Add this repository to Backstage
   body: |
-    This is a scaffold to add this repo to the Backstage service catalog.
-    It's recommended to add configuration details ([example](https://github.com/backstage/backstage/blob/master/catalog-info.yaml)), but you can also merge this changeset as is.
+    This pull request includes a `catalog-info.yaml` which allows you to specify the metadata of this repository for the [Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/software-catalog-overview).
+You can learn more about the `catalog-info.yaml` file [here](https://backstage.io/docs/features/software-catalog/descriptor-format).
     Once this pull request is merged, please register your component in [Backstage](https://<your-backstage-app-URL>/catalog-import).
   branch: add-catalog-info
   commit: